 Refer to the Land Use Compatibility Matrix on the sidebar at right to determine whether a proposed project may have a conflict with existing uses, or when surrounding land is undeveloped, conflict with potential uses, based on zoning or Land Use Typology Area designation.
 Gross Compatibility is measured by: (1) Traffic – Differences in the amount of traffic generated between the proposed project and existing uses; (2) Building Scale and Site Design – Significant difference between height and scale of proposed projects and adjacent properties; and (3) Operational Impact – Operational necessities or by-products like noise, odors, light, etc. that will negatively impact adjacent occupants.

-Potential incompatibilities indicated in the Land Use Compatibility Matrix – continue to Step 3.
+If potential incompatibilities are identified in the Land Use Compatibility Matrix, proceed to Step 3.

 Step 3: Determine whether proposed use trips a compatibility “trigger”